shaurjyabanerjee/TRACKSTACKER_DOCS/docs/tracks/tracks.md

 ---
 # **TrackLibrary Homepage**

 The TrackLibrary is your Hitchhiker's Guide to the TrackStacker Galaxy!
-It has been designed to function half as a user manual and half as a recipie book.
+It has been designed to function half as a user manual and half as a recipe book.
 The TrackLibrary is a living document that is constantly being updated and expanded as new Tracks are added, and with time each page in the TrackLibrary will be updated and become more detailed - so be sure to check back often to see what's new!

 ---